vivek09pathak/Advanced_Lane_Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+Here I'll talk about the approach I took, Camera Claibartion,Distortion,Color Gradient and Perspective transform but 1.for where region the white line was absent there my pipeline was failing to combat that I used R_channel where white line from color brightness were not removed due to which there were detected for whole lanes but better technique would be to average the channel.
+2.the perspective transform fails for the curvature where there is turn.